aarontabuchi/prettywiki/README.md

 Setting a max-width for articles creates a much better user experience.

+` /* Fun fact: CSS has a 'ch' unit that represents the width of the font's character "0", presumably to solve the above problem. */ `

 ## Project and Technologies

-[PrettyWiki](prettywiki.netlify.app) uses a [Google](https://www.google.com) styled search page to fetch [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) search results.
+[PrettyWiki](https://www.prettywiki.netlify.app) uses a [Google](https://www.google.com) styled search page to fetch [Wikipedia API](https://www.mediawiki.org/wiki/API:Main_page) search results.

 Following a search result then takes users to the wiki article, but styled like [Medium](https://www.medium.com)(a popular online publishing platform).

 [React](https://www.reactjs.org) is used for fast, reusable compenents.